Deep biosphere: Nutrients

-All life requires carbon, nitrogen, phosphorus and some trace elements such as nickel, molybdenum and vanadium.
+All life requires carbon, oxygen, nitrogen, phosphorus and some trace elements such as nickel, molybdenum and vanadium.
 Over 99.9% of Earth's carbon is stored in the crust and its overlying sediments, but the availability of this carbon can depend on the oxidation state of the environment.
 Organic carbon, nitrogen and phosphorus are primarily found in terrestrial sediments, which accumulate mainly in continental margins.
 Organic carbon is mainly produced at the surface of the oceans with photosynthesis or washed into oceans with terrestrial sediments.
 Only a small fraction is produced in the deep seas with chemosynthesis.
 When organic carbon sinks from the surface of the ocean to the seafloor, most of the organic carbon is consumed by organisms in seawater.
 Only a small fraction of this sinking organic carbon can reach the seafloor and be available to the deep biosphere.
 Deeper in the marine sediments, the organic content drops further.
 Phosphorus is taken up by iron oxyhydroxides when basalts and sulfide rocks are weathered, limiting its availability.
 The availability of nutrients are limiting the deep biosphere, determining where and what type of deep organisms can thrive.

 Pressure

-Atmospheric pressure is 101 kilopascals (kPa).
-In the ocean, the pressure increases at a rate of 10.5 kPa per m of depth, so at a typical depth of the sea floor (3800 m) the pressure is 38 megapascals (MPa).
+On average, atmospheric pressure at sea level is about 101 kilopascals (kPa).
+In the ocean, the pressure increases at a rate of 10.5 kPa per m of depth, so at a typical depth of the sea floor (3800 m) the pressure is 38 megapascals (MPa) – 380 atmospheres.
 At these depths, the boiling point of water is over 400 °C. At the bottom of the Mariana Trench, the pressure is 110 MPa.
 In the lithosphere, the pressure increases by 22.6 kPa/m.
 The deep biosphere withstands pressures much higher than the pressure at the surface of the Earth.

 An increased pressure compresses lipids, making membranes less fluid.
 In most chemical reactions, the products occupy more volume than the reactants, so the reactions are inhibited by pressure.
 Nevertheless, some studies claim that cells from the surface are still active at a pressure of 1 gigapascal (GPa), about 10,000 times the standard atmospheric pressure.
 There are also piezophiles for which optimal growth occurs at pressures over 100 MPa, and some do not grow in pressures less than 50 MPa.

 As of 2019, most sampling of organisms from the deep ocean and subsurface undergo decompression when they are removed to the surface.
 This can harm the cells in a variety of ways, and experiments at surface pressures produce an inaccurate picture of microbial activity in the deep biosphere.
 A Pressurized Underwater Sampler Handler (PUSH50) has been developed to maintain in situ pressure during sampling and afterwards in the laboratory.